Barbell Deadlift

 Intermediate

-A full-body lift performed with a barbell, emphasizing the hamstrings, glutes, and lower back.
-It is used to build maximal strength and posterior chain power.
+A full-body hip hinge movement using a barbell that targets the glutes, hamstrings, quads, and lower back to build strength, muscle mass, and posterior chain power.

 About Exercise